uc-cdis/cloud-automation/tf_files/aws/modules/elasticsearch-alarms/README.md

 ## 5. Considerations

-* This module has been added to the standard commons terraform deploy so most of the variables should be setup when terraform is run.
+* This module has been added to the standard elasticsearch terraform deploy so most of the variables should be setup when terraform is run.
 The only required variable at that point would be the slack_webhook.